dominiquecarrer/pyalus/README.md

 See the TODO list.

 ## Acknowledgements
-Contributors to the code : Bernard Geiger (most of the fortran code), Florian Pinault (most of the python code), Mickael Parde, Chloe Vincent, and others (older contributors __to the code__ please contact us if you wish to be added to this list).
+Contributors to the code : Dominique Carrer and Bernard Geiger (most of the fortran code and scientific developments), Florian Pinault (most of the python code), and others (older contributors __to the code__ please contact us if you wish to be added to this list).
 Funding : Eumetsat (LSA-SAF), ECMWF/Copernicus (C3S), Meteo-France, CNRS